-Although Grau lived in Toronto while Darrigo lived there, the two had never met.
-Grau submitted samples of his work by mail to Darrigo in Brantford, who was “amazed at its professional quality”.
+Although Peter lived in Toronto while Dave Darrigo lived there, the two had never met.
+Peter submitted samples of his work by mail to Dave in Brantford, who was “amazed at its professional quality”.
 Dave then arranged to meet Peter at Dragon Lady Comics Shop in Toronto.

 Dave found out that Now Comics in Chicago was looking for a new creative team for their Green Hornet comic.
 He sent them samples of his writing and Grau’s illustrations.
 The publisher phoned and asked to meet them as potential recruits.
 Excited Dave and Peter went to Chicago but things did not work out as planned.
 Dave became a writer for The Green Hornet but Peter wound up a penciller on a new series called Super Cops.
 This occurred at the end of 1990.
 The whole arrangement soured for both with Dave not being paid and Peter only partially paid for work done.

-After this debacle, Darrigo created the character “Piranha specifically for Grau to illustrate.
+After this debacle, Dave created the character “Piranha specifically for Peter to illustrate.
 Piranha Is Loose under the Special Studio logo appeared on the shelves January 1991.
 It was short lived ending with issue 2 dated March 1991.

-All of his Canadian work is in black and white while most of his U.S. work is colour.
-He inked his own Canadian work.
+All of his Canadian work was in black and white while most of his U.S. work was colour.
+Peter inked his own Canadian work.

 Tony Bravado Trouble Shooter, 4, Mar.
 1990 “Bravado Pin-up.”: 33.

 Content serial & Cover front: